Numerix-DSP/siglib/Examples/DLLExamples/VBTest/readme.txt

 "license.txt".

-DFPlus, and SigLib are trademarks of Sigma Numerix Ltd. all other trademarks acknowledged.
+DFPlus, and SigLib are trademarks of Alpha Numerix all other trademarks acknowledged.

 For additional information, please contact :

-Sigma Numerix Ltd.,
+Alpha Numerix,
 Email: support@numerix-dsp.com
 WWW  : https:\\www.numerix-dsp.com